bear148/Bear-Shell/README.md

 ## Newest Framework Updates
 <b>This are the new <u>Framework</u> updates.</b>
 <b>The framework can be accessed by typing 'testing' in for the password in the login page.
 Then, type the command 'test' to be taken to the root test terminal</b>
-<p>The newest framework patch/update is <b>13022a.</b> This update adds some flags and commands.
-You can view them by typing the help command in the <u>root</u> testing terminal.</p>
+<p>The newest framework patch/update is <b>13023a.</b> This update adds vim support for windows and linux.</p>

 <a name="new-change"></a>

 ## Newest Changes
 This is just an area for what the most recent changes are, not updates or patches.
-In the most recent commit, I fixed the system info menu, as it was not actually checking if it was up-to-date since now I was reading a file from a repository instead of just a file, I fixed version checking on startup, and lastly I made the update menu and commands read from the Bear-Shell-Unstable repository.
+In the most recent commit, I added vim support!!
+Now you can edit files using vim from the frame, I will soon add support to the main terminal.
+(The one accessable from the menu)

 <a name="old"></a>